-Learners need to be able to set personal goals that can be realistically reached, as well as fostering positive beliefs that their goals can be met.
-However, learners also need to be able to deal with frustration and avoid anxiety when they are in the process of meeting their goals.
-Multiple options need to be given to learners to help them stay motivated.
+Learners can set personal goals that can be realistically reached, as well as foster positive beliefs that their goals can be met.
+However, learners also need to be supported to deal with frustration and anxiety when they are in the process of meeting their goals.
+Multiple options can be embedded into the learning environment to support learners to find inspiration in the learning process and to develop confidence in themselves as learners.

 Strategy | |